 Impact on same-sex couples

-The finances of same-sex marriage partners were often crippled because their unions were not legally recognized under DOMA.
-One example: "For every $100 in retirement benefits a month they did not have access to," Rae says, "a gay couple had to save $24,000 or so to be in the same position at retirement as an opposite-sex couple who is depending on Social Security."
+The finances of same-sex marriage partners were often crippled before their unions were legally recognized.
+One example: "For every $100 in retirement benefits a month they did not have access to," Rae says, "a gay couple had to save $24,000 or so to be in the same position at retirement as an opposite-sex couple who was depending on Social Security."

-That $24,000 is the lump-sum amount needed to generate the $100 monthly income, assuming a withdrawal rate of 5 percent.
+That $24,000 is the lump-sum amount needed to generate $100 in monthly income, assuming a withdrawal rate of 5%.

 Even after the Supreme Court's DOMA decision, legally married gay couples ran into obstacles collecting Social Security benefits if they subsequently moved to a state that did not recognize their marriage.